FTXInfotech/laravel-adminpanel/readme.md

 ### Contributing

-Thank you for considering contributing to the Laravel Boilerplate project!
+Thank you for considering contributing to the Laravel Starter project!
 Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Anthony Rappa at rappa819@gmail.com.

 ### Security Vulnerabilities